NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

    Clamp the value of x to the range [a, b].

+.. function:: clamp(x: int8, a: int8, b: int8) -> int8

+   Clamp the value of x to the range [a, b].

+.. function:: clamp(x: uint16, a: uint16, b: uint16) -> uint16

+   Clamp the value of x to the range [a, b].

+.. function:: clamp(x: uint8, a: uint8, b: uint8) -> uint8

+   Clamp the value of x to the range [a, b].

+.. function:: clamp(x: float32, a: float32, b: float32) -> float32

+   Clamp the value of x to the range [a, b].

 .. function:: clamp(x: Scalar, a: Scalar, b: Scalar) -> Scalar

    Clamp the value of x to the range [a, b].

-.. function:: abs(x: int8) -> int8

-   Return the absolute value of x.

-.. function:: abs(x: uint64) -> uint64

-   Return the absolute value of x.

-.. function:: abs(x: uint16) -> uint16

-   Return the absolute value of x.

 .. function:: abs(x: float64) -> float64